Moon says S. Korea has room to keep aggressive fiscal policy

-President Moon Jae-in speaks during the 2021 National Fiscal Strategy Meeting held at Cheong Wa Dae in Seoul on Thursday.
-(Yonhap)
+President Moon Jae-in speaks at an annual meeting on fiscal strategy at Cheong Wa Dae on Thursday.
+(Cheong Wa Dae)

 President Moon Jae-in said Thursday that South Korea needs to maintain expansionary fiscal policy for the time being despite a hike in national debts attributable to the response to COVID-19.